n7tae/mvoice/README.md

 Thanks to IU5HKX, *mvoice* is now available in Italian.

-If you would like to add another language to *mvoice* GUI to use a different langauge, I would welcome a pull request.
+If you would like to add another language to *mvoice* GUI to use a different language, I would welcome a pull request.
 To get started, see https://www.gnu.org/software/gettext/manual/html_node/index.html.

 de n7tae (at) tearly (dot) net